-Welcome to the first installment in our #botboss series, a collection of interviews with experts in the chatbot industry.
+Welcome to the first installment in our #botboss series, a collection of blog posts and interviews with experts in the chatbot industry.
 We’re gathering their best advice and insider tips to help you get the most out of your Chatfuel bot!

 That’s why we sat down with the first expert in our #botboss series, Chatfuel’s Head of Growth Jacqueline Samira, to get her best insider tips about building a Facebook Messenger bot to boost sales.
 Whether you’re looking to fine tune your existing chatbot or are just starting out, #botboss Jacqueline can help.

 I really want to increase my sales!
 Can a chatbot help me? 🤔